Graduates after MCMS

 - MCMS graduates have gone off to a variety of area high schools:

-Madison West, Madison Memorial, Edgewood, Verona, Middleton, Madison Country Day
+Madison West, Madison Memorial, Edgewood, Verona, Middleton, Madison Country Day and Clark Street

-- Represented colleges attended by MCMS graduates: UW-Madison, UW-Milwaukee, UW-Stout, Marquette University, University of Minnesota, University of Chicago, Lawrence University
+- Represented colleges attended by MCMS graduates: UW-Madison, UW-Milwaukee, UW-Stout, Marquette University, University of Minnesota, University of Chicago, Lawrence University and Harvard

 Quotes from our recent 8th graders at graduation: